bitcointokenbtct/Masternode-Setup-Guide/README.md

 }
 ```

 If you see status Not capable masternode: Hot node, waiting for remote activation, you need to wait a bit longer for the blockchain to reach consensus.
-It's common to take 60 to 120 minutes before the activation can be done.
-You can also try restarting the VPS wallet and trying the startmasternode local false again.
+It's possible it may take 60 to 120 minutes before the activation can be done.
+You can also try restarting the VPS wallet `btct-cli stop` and then `btctd` and trying the `btct-cli startmasternode local false` command again.

 Bitcoin Token Masternode Setup is Complete!

 ## Tearing down a Masternode

-1. `./btct-cli stop` from the masternode to stop the wallet.
+1. `btct-cli stop` from the masternode to stop the wallet.
 1. Then from your control wallet, edit your masternode.conf, delete the MN1 masternode line entry.
 1. Restart the control wallet.
 1. Your 10,000 BTCT will now be unlocked.